Seasons in Thailand 2026

 April – May: Hot but Calmer

 April and May mark the beginning of the hot season.
-Temperatures climb past 35°C in Bangkok, yet up north in Nan and Chiang Dao, mornings remain cool, and evenings still breathe.
-This is the time when the hidden gems of Thailand can become even more untouched — locals rest, fields shine in heat haze, and travelers who venture out are rewarded with solitude and authenticity.
+Temperatures climb past 35°C in Bangkok, yet up north in Nan and Chiang Dao, mornings remain cool and evenings still breathe.
+This is when hidden gems Thailand feel even more untouched — locals slow down, fields shimmer in the heat haze, and those who venture out are rewarded with rare solitude and authenticity.

 Hotels and boutique eco-lodges drop their expectancy by 30–40% until The Songkran Festival, Thailand’s New Year celebration, lights up the country in mid-April.
 Skip the crowded water fights downtown and visit small towns, where Songkran still carries its cultural roots — water poured gently over Buddha statues, jasmine garlands tied to wrists just as it was for hundreds of years.

-By May, waterfalls overflow slightly from early rains, and cloud shadows dance across the valleys.
-It’s hot, yes, but peaceful — the perfect best time hidden Thailand for slow travelers who value quiet beauty over cool weather.
+By May, early rains begin to fill the waterfalls, and soft cloud shadows dance across the valleys.
+It’s hot, yes, but wonderfully peaceful, the perfect time to visit hidden Thailand for slow travelers who value quiet beauty over cool weather.

 June – September: Green Season Value

-Rainfall over rice fields in Chiang Dao at the start of planting season – sustainable travel Thailand
+Rainfall over rice fields in Chiang Dao at the start of planting season captures the lush landscape that defines the green phase of the seasons in thailand 2026.
+This beautiful scenery highlights the essence of sustainable travel Thailand during the shifting seasons in thailand 2026.

 Early rains bring life back to Chiang Dao’s rice terraces, marking the start of planting season in northern Thailand.

-If you love vibrancy, the green season is paradise.
-Between June and September, northern Thailand and the islands return to life.
-Showers are brief but nourishing, filling lakes and transforming landscapes into lush paradisical worlds.
+If you love vibrancy and lush landscapes, the green season is paradise.
+Between June and September, Northern Thailand and the islands come alive.
+Showers are usually brief but nourishing, filling lakes and transforming the countryside into vivid, paradisaical worlds.
+Personally, the rainy season is one of my favorite times to visit Chiang Mai and Northern Thailand.

 In Chiang Mai and Pai, rice planting begins, and travelers can watch Pai locals transplant young shoots in mirror-like fields.
 Nan’s Sapan Valley becomes one of the most photogenic places in Thailand — mist hovering over terraces, farming families waving from bamboo bridges.